top of page

 Simon Page makes drawings and paintings exploring themes of place, identity and landscape.
 Recent work has emerged from coming to terms with living in a post-pandemic, climate crisis era and the existential challenge that this new context presents.

+His work 'Triumph of Death reimagined' is shortlisted for the 2026 Derwent Art Prize.
 He won The Winsor and Newton Award at the New English Art Club's 2025 Annual Show.
 He was shortlisted for the 2023 and 2024 Trinity Buoy Wharf Drawing Prize, and longlisted for the 2024 Jackson Art Prize.

 In 2025 his work has been on show in Wells Cathedral, as part of Wells Contemporary 2025, Snape Maltings, Suffolk; Waterside Arts, Sale, Manchester; Encounters Art Space, as part of the Brighton Festival, and Falmouth Art Gallery as part of the Trinity Buoy Wharf touring exhibition - full list: News and Exhibitions